Not a Quick Fix

 The internal martial art of Tai Chi, the ancient movements of Qigong and the internal energy work of Taoist meditation offer something different.
 We enjoy the journey of learning, we relish in the struggle of complexity, we love how we feel through our training and progression, we love knowing where we are going but we don’t worry about reaching that point, we love sharing our highs and lows with our fellow students, we are content with making mistakes over and over again and practice through our mistakes with a smile.
 We are simply enjoying every moment of these traditions.

 Although that said, this offering of something different is not quite right.
 There is a huge caveat…….. those who practice can experience the many health and wellbeing benefits.
 But only those who practice, and practice and practice, regularly and accurately.
 You cannot expect great improvement by attending 1 hour a week in class, this is not real practice.
-If this was all you needed to become healthy, happy and live a long life……..
+If only this was all you needed to become healthy, happy and live a long life.

 Our classes as with all Tai Chi schools are designed for slow progression.
 Some weeks are progressive, some plateau, some regressive and some reflective.
 Again a caveat, most students leave when they plateau or regress, without realising that mistakes are made again and again and there is no quick fix.
 Mistakes are not wrong, they are a positive part of it.
 It’s natural for ebb and flow in your training, as much as there is in life.
 Just think of your training like a natural tide, rolling in and rolling out, sometimes stormy, sometimes calm, always flowing.

 Tai Chi, Qigong and Taoist meditation can be a powerful tool for life if you practice frequently, diligently, correctly and with deliberate focus.
-To see health and wellbeing benefits you need to be strong of mind, body and spirit, and commit apply effort and awareness to a lifestyle that nurtures and nourishes you.
+To experience the many health and wellbeing benefits you need to be strong of mind, body and spirit, and apply effort and awareness to a lifestyle that nurtures and nourishes you.
 Many of us are simply not ready for such a change in our lives, some are now, some will be tomorrow.
 The Classical Chinese arts will always be there, whenever you are ready for change.

 “Gently eliminating all obstacles to his own understanding, he constantly maintains his unconditional sincerity.
 His humility, perseverance, and adaptability evoke the response of the universe and fill him with divine light.”
 Lao Tzu